Cancelling hung-up requests in uvicorn

 except asyncio.CancelledError:

-# I'd like to catch a more specific error, but it seems like there's no
+# I'd like to catch a more specific error, but it seems like there's

 print(f"Request handler {unique_id} was cancelled", file=sys.stderr)